 - Glass Clear Polyester:-Glass Clear Polyester Casting Resin is an optically clear, two-part polyester resin used to encapsulate and embed a wide variety of items.

 - Eli-Dome Polyurethane Doming Resin:- A water-white resin that is free-flowing and self-levelling offering excellent surface penetration and provides a 3D lens on the surface of your component.

 Layering multiple layers of coloured resin into one container, give a gentle ¼ stir then pour into the centre of a level surface and allow the resin to flow. resi-BLAST can also be added to a couple of the layers.

 A general purpose contact adhesive, such as Gripfil can be used.

 That depends which of our resins you’re using.
-MasterCast 1-2-1 & totalCAST both have an exothermic reaction during the curing process meaning you need to limit how think they are poured to, to avoid too much heat.
+MasterCast 1-2-1 & totalCAST both have an exothermic reaction during the curing process meaning you need to limit the depth of pour to avoid too much heat.

-If you need to cast at depth, our Clear Epoxy Rigid can be poured to any depth up to 12L per pour.
+If you need to cast at depth, our Clear Epoxy Rigid can be poured to any depth up to 12L in one pour.